raghavg9/Craftco_Web_Crawler/README.md

 ### How to use Dockerized version of the environment

-> We recommend candidates utilize Docker for this assignment, though it is not mandatory.
-Adopting Docker ensures a consistent and isolated environment, which can be pivotal for seamless execution and testing.

 In order to use Dockerized environment, you have to build the docker image:

 ```